 Finding the best QR Code menu generator is about finding the right match for your requirements.
 At Beaconstac, we have built a solution that is simple to work with, provides positive ROI, and provides the best consumer experience

 Do you have other questions about QR Code menus?
 Drop them in the comments below, and I’ll address them as soon as possible.

-Other dynamic QR Code hacks for restaurants –
+Other QR Code hacks for your bar and restaurant –

 Customers love watching the chef live in action, more so when their favorite dish is being prepared.
 Allow users to get a virtual tour of the kitchen or watch the chef preparing their dish while they wait at the table for their food to arrive.
 A virtual kitchen tour is an excellent way to showcase your hygiene standards, especially in the times of COVID.